canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/hard/q1/QuestionText.md

 - A method that returns nothing and is not accessible to other classes called `insertHorizontally`.
 - This method must accept a **word** of type `string` and **index** of type `int` as parameters.
 - The method places the **word** in the row of the **grid** array matching the input **index**.
+- Assume all the letters in the **word** are uppercase.

 #### Random Fill

 - A method that returns nothing and is not accessible from other classes called `randomFill`
 - This method initializes all indices of the **grid** attribute which do not already have a letter to a random letter.
+- Assume that all letters are uppercase English letters.

 #### To String